In Review: After the Affair – How Therapy Helps

-Healing is a process
+Healing after the affair is a process

 An important factor in your healing will be your ability and willingness to reflect on your responsibility for the deterioration of your marriage.
 If you do not believe that you have done anything to contribute to the breakdown of your marriage, this will be a major stumbling block in the therapeutic process.